North Warning System (NWS) Fixed-Wing Airlift/Transportation Services

 Quick Summary

-The Department of the Air Force, ACC AMIC, is conducting a Sources Sought for North Warning System (NWS) Fixed-Wing Airlift/Transportation Services in Canada.
-This market research aims to assess industry capabilities for a future acquisition to provide non-personal air transportation services.
-Responses are due by April 15, 2026, 13:00 EST.
+The Department of the Air Force, through its Air Combat Command (ACC AMIC), is conducting a Sources Sought for North Warning System (NWS) Fixed-Wing Airlift/Transportation Services.
+This is for market research and planning purposes to assess industry capabilities for future acquisition strategy.
+Responses were due by April 15, 2026, 1300 EST.

-- Period of Performance: Anticipated one (1) base period, four (4) one-year option years, and one (1) optional six-month extension.
+- Period of Performance: One base period, four one-year option years, and one optional six-month extension.

 - Anticipated Award: January 2027 (estimated).